NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 A reduction in the time to first interaction is likely a probate mean to prevent authors from going stale.

+# Drawbacks
+[drawbacks]: #drawbacks

+A non-trivial share of issues get stale-bot request «what's the status», then update from someone «checked, still happens».

+If the issue goes stale again after another 60 / 90 days, then the amount of unuseful traffic increases.

+If we can &mdash; at the seame time &mdash; increase the share of useful output en reasonable terms, we probably should bias our workflows towards actionability, even if this is not 100% pareto-efficient.

 # Alternatives
 [alternatives]: #alternatives